|Standard ticket||£ 5.00|

 Things to know before you book...

 Accessibility: There is a short walk to the house from the very limited parking space near the site.
 This is a live building site and is not wheelchair accessible.
 There is some uneven ground and steps to the front door with a handrail.
+Please wear suitable sturdy footwear for what is still a building site.

 Age limit: This event is not suitable for under 18s.